lmcad-unicamp/CLAP/README.md

 6. Try `clap`, via the CLI interface:
     > clapp -vv --show-all-help

-7. In the CLAP folder, go to the folder `docs/build/html/` and open `index.html` (in browser) for more information of the configuration and usage
+7. Inside CLAP folder, go to the folder `docs/build/html/` and open `index.html` (in browser) for more information of the configuration and usage

 ---